hl7au/au-fhir-core/input/pagecontent/medicine-information.md

 The AMT is published monthly to include new items on the Australian Register of Therapeutic Goods from the TGA, as well as items listed on the Pharmaceutical Benefits Scheme.
 The AMT is published as part of SNOMED CT-AU (Australian edition of SNOMED CT) and can be downloaded in a variety of formats from the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/).
 For more information on using SNOMED CT-AU in FHIR, see the guidance defined in AU Base [SNOMED CT Australian Edition](https://build.fhir.org/ig/hl7au/au-fhir-base/generalguidance.html#snomed-ct-australian-edition).

 In addition to the medication code, the majority of use cases support exchange of structured medicine information as separate data elements covering brand name, generic name, item form and strength, and manufacturer.
 These data elements can be supported as coded, or text, and systems are likely to use a combination of coded and text elements when constructing a Medication resource.
+Medication ingredient strength is represented using the native FHIR element `Medication.ingredient.strength` as [Ratio](https://hl7.org/fhir/R4/datatypes.html#Ratio) where possible.
+Where the ingredient strength cannot be represented as a Ratio, it can be represented as [CodeableConcept](https://hl7.org/fhir/R4/datatypes.html#CodeableConcept) or [Quantity](https://hl7.org/fhir/R4/datatypes.html#Quantity) using the FHIR R5 to R4 pre-adoption extension [ExtensionMedication_Ingredient_Strength](http://hl7.org/fhir/uv/xver-r5.r4/0.1.0/StructureDefinition-ext-R5-Medication.ing.strength.html).

 The guidance for how to support coded or text identification of medicinal products is summarised below: